George Savile, 1st Marquess of Halifax: Intellectual

 Halifax advocated for universal education in basic subjects such as reading, writing, and arithmetic, funded by the state.
 His writings on the constitutional relationship between Britain and its colonies have been described as inconsistent.
 Some commentators regard him as a principled and intellectually gifted political theorist, though less effective in practical governance.
-Halifax drew philosophical inspiration from figures like Edmund Burke, who are at the same time imbued with precisely those practical qualities which have ever been characteristic of English statesmanship, and were always capable of application to actual conditions.
-While lambasting abstract political dogma, Halifax nevertheless did not venture further than to think that "men should live in some competent state of freedom," and that the limited monarchical and aristocratic government was the best adapted for his country.
+Lambasting abstract political dogma, Halifax nevertheless did not venture further than to think that "men should live in some competent state of freedom," and that the limited monarchical and aristocratic government was the best adapted for his country.

 In The Rough Draft of a New Model at Sea, Halifax wrote: 'Circumstances, must come in and are to be made a part of the matter of which we are to judge; positive decisions are always dangerous, more especially in politics."
 Nor was he the mere literary student buried in books and in contemplative ease.
 He had none of the "indecisiveness which commonly renders literary men of no use in the world."
 The constant tendency of his mind towards antithesis and the balancing of opinions did not lead to paralysis in time of action – he did not shrink from responsibility, nor show on any occasion lack of courage.
 At various times of crisis, he proved himself a great leader.
 He returned to public life to defeat the Exclusion Bill.